 8. Further claims on the part of the purchaser based on the breach of third parties' property rights are – notwithstanding the right of withdrawal and the relevant restrictions on liability in this agreement, particularly in § 12 of the same – excluded.

 § 15 Non-disclosure

-The purchaser is obliged to treat all information, expertise and other business secrets, that it has learnt from or about Restart, strictly confidentially and not to pass on any information, documents/documentation, programme descriptions, drawings, sketches or other documentation to third parties, to duplicate them or make them accessible to third parties otherwise without the explicit, written consent of Restart and to impose these duties on employees, staff, agents, people tasked by the purchaser or companies associated in any way with the purchaser in full.
+The purchaser is obliged to treat all information, expertise and other business secrets, that it has learnt from or about Bo Parts, strictly confidentially and not to pass on any information, documents/documentation, programme descriptions, drawings, sketches or other documentation to third parties, to duplicate them or make them accessible to third parties otherwise without the explicit, written consent of Bo Parts and to impose these duties on employees, staff, agents, people tasked by the purchaser or companies associated in any way with the purchaser in full.

 § 16 Concluding provisions

 1. Should individual provisions of the order or these General Terms and Conditions of Delivery and Service be or become ineffective, this will not affect the effectiveness of the other provisions.